FAQ's

 The pressure isn't deep enough, but I don't want to interrupt — what should I do?

+Please speak up anytime!
+Communication is key to getting the most out of your session.
 Whether you need more or less pressure, a different temperature, or a focus on another area, just let me know.

 Massage doesn't have to hurt to be effective.
 In fact, many of the most powerful techniques rely on gentle, precise work that encourages your muscles to release rather than resist.